HL7/fhir-us-ndh/input/intro-notes/StructureDefinition-ndh-Verification-intro.md

 This profile sets minimum expectations for searching and/or fetching information associated with verification.
 It identifies which core elements, extensions, vocabularies and value sets SHALL be present in the VerificationResult resource when using this profile.

 ### Scope and Usage
-This implementation guide was developed to support the need for verified provider data in many different healthcare workflows.
-It profiles the verificationResult resource to convey information about the varification status of any data in the National Directory of Healthcare Providers & Services (NDH), including how it was verified, who verified it, and where the data came from.
+Verification is critical for ensuring that users of a healthcare directory can rely upon the data in the directory as being accurate, not just meeting a technical specification.
+This Profile was developed to support the need for attested and/or verified provider data in many different healthcare workflows.
+It profiles the verificationResult resource to convey information about the attestation and/or varification status of any data in the National Directory of Healthcare Providers & Services (NDH), including how it was attested/verified, who attested/verified it, and where the data came from.

 The Verification Resource Instance is created in two ways: either at the time of verification in the NDH or generated from the internal log files upon a requeste from the distributed work directories.